pdobsan/oama/README.md

 ### Authorization for Organizational/Institutional accounts

-The authorization process of Organizational/Institutional accounts can slightly be different from of individual accounts That is definitively the case for Google.
-When you want authorize such an account invoke `mailctl` like this:
+The authorization process of Organizational/Institutional accounts can slightly be different from of individual accounts.

+#### Google Organizational Account

+When you want to authorize such an account invoke `mailctl` like this:

-    mailctl authorize <service> <email> --company
+    mailctl authorize google <you@company.email> --company

+#### Microsoft Organizational Account

+Invoke `mailctl` using your proper organizational email:

+    mailctl authorize microsoft <you@company.email>

+Then visit the `http://localhost:8080/start` page to perform the steps
+below:

+ - Click "Sign in with another account"
+ - Click "Sign-in options"
+ - Click "Sign in to an organization"
+ - Put in the correct domain name which matches your organization address above
+ - Log in with your credentials at the organization.

 ## Configuration